 Something else was coming.

-And then one of her fingers suffered a tiny cut of damage.
+One of her fingers suffered a tiny cut of damage.

 Jeevian was a composed man even when things got ugly.